It’s amazing how much social media has changed the way people travel. Take choosing a hotel for example.

 Balcony for chilling and whiling away the time.
 Some guests would do yoga here as well.

 This was our bedroom.
 Pretty nice right?
 It was big and clean with our own mini refrigerator and TV.
-I just checked on AirBnB and the rates in January 2018 are USD 34 a night for private rooms and USD 11 for the dorms.
-Not bad at all!

 The bathroom was spotlessly clean too.